livepoll/live-poll-docs/srs.md

 3. Each method does one thing

 ## 4. Supporting Information
 For more information visit our [blog](https://blog.live-poll.de) or contact us: contact@live-poll.de

+© Live-Poll 2020